LaBoulange/tezos-baker/README.md

 - Next, follow the step-by-step instructions in the `initial-setup.sh` file from this repository.
 Don't execute this file as a script.
 Instead, copy and run the instructions one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.

+### Upgrade from the previous version

+- Modify your `BAKER_INSTALLATION_DIR/tezos-env.sh` file to:
+    - add the environment variable `export NODE_MODE=full` a line before the already existing environment variable `NODE_SNAPSHOT_URL`. `full` is the history mode used by former versions of tezos-baker.
+ATTENTION: Should you wish to switch from `full` to `rolling` to optimize performances and/or disk space, there is a specific procedure to follow.
+It is described in the `maintenance-cheat-sheet.sh` file.
+Do NOT set `NODE_MODE` to `rolling` at that stage unless you have already applied this procedure before this upgrade!
+    - set the `NODE_SNAPSHOT_URL` environment variable the following way:<br />`export NODE_SNAPSHOT_URL="https://lambsonacid-octez.s3.us-east-2.amazonaws.com/mainnet/${NODE_MODE%%:*}/tezos.snapshot"`
+- Run the 'Upgrade octez' procedure from the [Maintenance](#maintenance) section above.
+There is no protocol upgrade with this version.

 ### Maintenance

 The `maintenance-cheat-sheet.sh` file includes the following sections: